 » Collecting on Auto Deficiency Accounts, The National List of Attorneys, 2015; and

-» Alabama Debt Collection Laws, White Paper, The National List of Attorneys, 2013, updated version forthcoming.
+» Alabama Debt Collection Laws, White Paper, The National List of Attorneys, 2013.

-Brent has served for many years on the Executive Board of the Birmingham Bar Association’s Bankruptcy and Commercial Law Section.
-He also serves on the Legislative Task Force of the Creditor Attorney Association of Alabama and is the immediate past president of the Birmingham-Southern College National Alumni Association.
+Brent served for many years on the Executive Board of the Birmingham Bar Association’s Bankruptcy and Commercial Law Section and chaired the Section in 2019.
+He also served on the Executive Board of the Birmingham Bar Foundation in 2020 and on the Executive Board of the Birmingham Bar Association in 2019.

 Brent earned his B.A., cum laude, from Birmingham-Southern College and his J.D. from Cornell University, where he was Secretary/Treasurer of the Cornell Law School Moot Court Board.

-He is admitted to practice law in Alabama, Mississippi and Tennessee, the Northern, Middle and Southern Districts of Alabama, the Northern and Southern Districts of Mississippi, the Eastern District of Tennessee, the Fifth Circuit Court of Appeals, the Eleventh Circuit Court of Appeals, and the U.S. Supreme Court.
+He is admitted to practice law in Alabama, Mississippi and Tennessee, the Northern, Middle and Southern Districts of Alabama, the Northern and Southern Districts of Mississippi, the Eastern, Western and Middle Districts of Tennessee, the Northern District of Ohio, the Eastern District of Michigan, the Fifth Circuit Court of Appeals, the Eleventh Circuit Court of Appeals, and the U.S. Supreme Court.